mariiaan/CmdPlay/README.md

 # CmdPlay
 Lets you play videos in command line using ASCII-Art.
+Note: This repo is outdated.
+Please check out the new repository for an improved version (https://github.com/mariiaan/cmdplay-pp)

 This program uses ffmpeg for video decoding and NAudio for audio playback.
 Thus it needs a reference to NAudio and a copy of ffmpeg.exe in the working directory.